Patio Price Guide 2021

-We’ve taken things a little further, and in late 2020 we asked 29 landscape gardeners from around the UK to give us a cost for a new patio.
+We’ve taken things a little further, and in 2021 we asked 29 landscape gardeners from around the UK to give us a cost for a new patio.

 As no two patio projects are ever the same, below, you’ll find a breakdown of the project details.
 Everything listed here is included in the prices that you’ll find further down the page:

 - Excavate the existing ground and remove waste material.